josharsh/100LinesOfCode/Connect 4/README.md

 # Connect 4 Game

-A simple game of Connect 4 that is played in the terminal.
+A simple game of Connect 4 that can be played in the terminal.

 The players are represented as "X" and "O", and each move is inputted as the column where the current player's token will be placed.